-Accordingly, staff recommends the award of an agreement for the TOC Strategic Plan for an 18month base period with two additional six-month optional terms to Stantec Consulting Services, Inc. for a total amount of \$924,224, plus a contingency amount of \$25,776, for a total amount not to exceed \$950,000.
+Accordingly, staff recommends the award of an agreement for the TOC Strategic Plan for an 18-month base period with two additional 6-month optional terms to Stantec Consulting Services, Inc. for a total amount of \$924,674, plus a contingency amount of \$25,326, for a total amount not to exceed \$950,000.
+Contingency is recommended as part of this contract to provide flexibility to add minor additional scope that was not identified in the agreement.
 The Commission's standard form professional services agreement will be entered into with Stantec Consulting Services, Inc. subject to any changes approved by the Executive Director, pursuant to legal counsel review.
 Staff also recommends authorization for the Chair or Executive Director to finalize and execute the agreement, including option terms and contingency work for the TOC Strategic Plan.